farfromland/farfromland/README.md

 <details>
   <summary><img width="30" height="30" alt="image" src="https://github.com/user-attachments/assets/d22f742d-4265-4639-80f6-f875531273da" />
   ⊹ ࣪ ˖ DNI</summary>
-  i don't have a dni! i just won't talk if i don't want to. i try not to block people, even if they intentionally push my buttons. there are some fandoms i'm uncomfortable with and certain topics i don't like, but blocking is my last resort.
+  i don't have a dni! i just won't talk if i don't want to. i try not to block people, even if they intentionally push my buttons. there are some fandoms i'm uncomfortable with and certain topics i don't like, but blocking is my last resort. im a big people pleaser lol
 </details>

 <details>